-It's not uncommon to want to leave conditions on an inheritance—for example, you might want to to leave an adult child money, but only if that child goes through rehab for a substance abuse problem or manages the family business.
+It's not uncommon to want to leave conditions on an inheritance—for example, you might want to leave an adult child money, but only if that child goes through rehab for a substance abuse problem.
+Or maybe you want to leave your child money only if that child manages the family business.
 Can you exert this kind of control from beyond the grave?
 Probably.
+But it's not always the best idea.

 Often, it's easiest to use a trust to leave a gift with strings attached.
 That way, there's someone in charge of trust assets (the trustee) who can decide whether or not to release funds, based on the beneficiary's behavior.
 For example, if you wanted to reward your niece for pursuing a college education, you could leave money in trust, and use this kind of conditional bequest language: "I leave $10,000 to my niece Mia L. Jackson, provided that she enrolls in a four-year college and attends for at least a full academic year before the age of 22."
 The trustee could give out the money (or not) when she turned 22.